 As described previously, the PM{10} maintenance plan established motor vehicle emissions budgets for PM{10} , NO_x , and VOCs.
-Therefore, to satisfy transportation conformity requirements established by 40CFR93.118, budget tests must be performed for Communities in Motion 2040 (CIM 2040), the regional long-range transportation plan for Ada and Canyon Counties.
+Therefore, to satisfy transportation conformity requirements established by 40CFR93.118, budget tests must be performed for FY2016-2020 Regional Transportation Improvement Program (TIP).
 Budget tests are satisfied when regional emissions estimates based on the transportation projects outlined in a Regional Transportation Improvement Program (TIP) or transportation plan are less than or equal to "budgets" established by SIPs and/or air quality maintenance plans.

-EPA guidance related to "limited maintenance plans" eliminates this requirement with regard to CO for Northern Ada County's conformity demonstrations:
+As noted above, EPA guidance related to "limited maintenance plans" eliminates this requirement with regard to CO for Northern Ada County's conformity demonstrations: